dgfitch/dittohead/src/client/README.md

 - Nice native browse box to select local directory for studies
 - Better exception handling, show error to user in wx interface and die instead of just logging
 - Nicer OSX icon
-- Combine the two OS-specific packaging things into one config? wxpython people do not recommend this?

 ## Packaging